 Pre-Considerations

 Resigning from your place of work is often a sensitive matter.
 As a result, you must tread carefully to ensure this process is completed without compromising on any professional relationships and networks you’ve created in your time with the organization.
-Therefore, you should consider certain things before crafting your resignation letter for the nurse position.
+Therefore, you should consider certain things before crafting the letter.

 These include: